-A si rule system is a rule system in the signature si containing the rule $/\varphi$ whenever $\varphi$ is a theorem of the intuitionistic propositional calculus IPC, as well as the rule (MP).
-A bsi rule system is a rule system in the signature containing the rule $/\varphi$ whenever $\varphi$ is a theorem of the bi-intuitionistic propositional calculus biIPC, as well as the rules (MP) and (Nec\ $\neg$ ).
-We refer the reader to [13, Ch.
-12] and [35] for explicit axiomatizations of IPC and biIPC respectively.
+A si rule system is a rule system in the signature si containing the rule $/\varphi$ whenever φ is a theorem of the intuitionistic propositional calculus IPC, as well as the rule (MP).
+A bsi rule system is a rule system in the signature bsi containing the rule $/\varphi$ whenever φ is a theorem of the bi-intutionistic propositional calculus biIPC, as well as the rules (MP) and (Nec).
+We refer the reader to [14, Ch.
+12] and [36] for explicit axiomatizations of IPC and biIPC respectively.

-Finally, a msi rule system is a rule system in the signature msi, whose si fragment is a si rule system and which, in addition, contains the rules $(K{\boxtimes})$ and $(Nec{\boxtimes})$ , as well as the following:
+Finally, a $msi\ rule\ system$ is a rule system in the signature msi, whose si fragment is a si rule system and which, in addition, contains the rules (K{\boxtimes}) and (Nec{\boxtimes}) , as well as the following:

-(1) $$/p \to \boxtimes p$$
+$$(1) /p \to \boxtimes p$$

-(2) $$/\boxtimes p \to (q \lor (q \to p))$$
+(2) $$/\boxtimes p \to (q \lor (q \to p)).$$

-When M is a modal (resp. tense, msi) rule system, we write $\mathbf{NExt}(M)$ for the class of all modal (resp. tense, msi) rule systems extending M. Similarly, when L is a si or bsi rule system, we write $\mathbf{Ext}(L)$ for the class of all si or bsi rule systems extending L. We note that all these classes of rule systems form complete lattices, where the meet is intersection and the join is given by the $\oplus$ operation over the relevant class of rule systems.
+When M is a modal (resp. tense, msi) rule system, we write $\mathbf{NExt}(M)$ for the class of all modal (resp. tense, msi) rule systems extending M. Similarly, when L is a si or bsi rule system, we write $\mathbf{Ext}(L)$ for the class of all si or bsi rule systems extending L. We note that all these classes of rule systems form complete lattices, where the meet is intersection and the join is given by the \oplus operation over the relevant class of rule systems.

 A (modal, tense, si, bsi or msi) logic is a (modal, tense, si, bsi or msi) rule system which can be axiomatized, over the least rule system of the same kind, by a set of assumption-free, single conclusion rules.
-Logics in this sense correspond one-to-one with logics conceived of as sets of formulae closed under appropriate conditions, a conception that much of the literature in the field of modal and superintuitionitstic logic shares.
-For example, the (normal) modal logics in the standard sense [e.g., 13, p.
+Logics in this sense correspond one-to-one with logics conceived of as sets of formulae closed under appropriate conditions, a conception that much of the literature in the field of modal and superintuitionistsic logic shares.
+For example, the (normal) modal logics in the standard sense [e.g., 14, p.
 113] correspond one-to-one with the normal modal rule systems axiomatizable by assumption-free, single conclusion rules.
-When M is a modal logic in this sense, there is always a corresponding modal rule system /M axiomatized by $\{/\varphi : \varphi \in M\}$ .
+When M is a modal logic in this sense, there is always a corresponding modal rule system /M axiomatized by $\{/\varphi : \varphi \in M\}$.
 Conversely, for any modal rule system N the set $\{\varphi : /\varphi \in N\}$ is always a modal logic in the standard sense.
-Moreover, as is clear from the definition of the $\oplus$ operation, the set of rule systems of a given kind which admit an assumption-free, single conclusion axiomatization is a sublattice of the lattice of all rule systems of the same kind.
-When NExt(M) (resp.
-Ext(L)) is a lattice of rule systems, we denote the corresponding sublattice of logics as NExtL(M) (resp.
-ExtL(L)).

 Convention 1.2.
-In view of this correspondence, we will use familiar names for standard logics in the literature to refer to the corresponding rule system: that is, when L names a standard (modal, tense, si, bsi or msi) logic we shall identify L with the rule system /L defined as above.
+In view of this correspondence, we will use familiar names for standard logics in the literature to refer to the corresponding rule system: that is, when S names a standard (modal, tense, si, bsi or msi) logic we shall identify S with the rule system /S defined as above.
 Thus, for example, we write K for the least modal rule system, IPC for the least si rule system, and so on.